-Prerequisite: Home Systems
+Prerequisite: Home Systems Grade level: 11, 12

 POWER SYSTEMS 0703 1 CREDIT 5.0 GPA SCALE

 This course provides a series of hands-on exercises performed in the lab as an introduction to programmable logic controllers (PLCs).
 Topics include connecting inputs and outputs to the PLC, writing, downloading, and debugging ladder logic programs and troubleshooting existing PLC circuits and programs.